 I don’t mean to imply here that there is no external warfare to be waged.
 I’m not saying that all we have to do is meditate hard enough until we’ve overcome our own shortcomings.
 But I am saying that unless we’re using the sword of the Spirit on our own hearts and minds, we’re not using our God-given weapon to its fullest extent.

-That sounds great, but what does it mean?
 James gave us a good place to start when he wrote,

 Therefore lay aside all filthiness and overflow of wickedness, and receive with meekness the implanted word, which is able to save your souls.

 But be doers of the word, and not hearers only, deceiving yourselves.
 For if anyone is a hearer of the word and not a doer, he is like a man observing his natural face in a mirror; for he observes himself, goes away, and immediately forgets what kind of man he was.
 But he who looks into the perfect law of liberty and continues in it, and is not a forgetful hearer but a doer of the work, this one will be blessed in what he does.

 When used and studied on a regular basis, God’s word does something incredibly unsettling in the heart of a disciple.
 It starts to show us who we are—slicing like a well-honed blade through all the facades, all the self-deception, all the smokescreens, revealing who we are at the core of our being.
 And because we’re flawed, imperfect human beings, that core is going to show us some pretty ugly things—in effect, the very sins and lurking temptations that threaten to bar our entry into God’s Kingdom.

 Is it pretty?
 No. Is it something we enjoy seeing?
 Absolutely not.
 But it’s something we need to see, because we can’t afford to stay blind to the things going on within our own hearts—and it’s the living and powerful word of God which makes that possible.